What’s a urogynecologist?

 - Fistula – Abnormal connection or passageway between two organs.

-- Pelvic organ prolapse – Weakened pelvic floor, allowing organs to move out of place.
+- Pelvic organ prolapse – Weakened pelvic floor, resulting in a hernia.

 - Pelvic discomfort – Pain or burning feeling in the pelvis.